Can you really reduce your cholesterol naturally through diet and exercise changes over three months? One of our writers put it to the test.

 – Brown rice and avocado sushi & sashimi with miso soup

-– Tuna salad with avocado, chopped almonds and lemon juice olive oil dressing
+– Tuna salad with avocado, chopped almonds and lemon juice and olive oil dressing

 Dinner (one of below options)